-We designed YPG-PM to share content.
+YPG-PM was designed for content sharing.
 To start, identify common elements to produce blended learning content to be used by students: book, presentation, and online video.

 An outline is created, a draft document is formed and a grammar checked.
-The draft document text is edited and artwork created.
-Using the outline as a guide, place the content into the final textbook layout.
+The draft document text was edited and artwork created.
+Using the outline as a guide, the content was placed into the final textbook layout.
 By using something called “conditional text” in the desktop publishing app, two variations of the YPG-PM book can be created: one for students and the other for instructors.